SEB-Core/mongoose-recipes/README.md

 ### Folder Structure

-In order to keep our application organized and set up for future expansion and growth in functionality and scope, we will arrange our file structure in a certain way.
+In order to keep your application organized and set up for future expansion and growth in functionality and scope, you will arrange your file structure in a certain way.

 Let's create two new folders...